bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 ## Jenkins Pipeline - Bitrise Workflow

-A Jenkins Pipeline is equal to a Bitrise [Workflow](https://devcenter.bitrise.io/steps-and-workflows/getting-started-workflows/ "https://devcenter.bitrise.io/steps-and-workflows/getting-started-workflows/"), but the Bitrise Workflows are much easier to manage: you can quickly create new Workflows based on existing ones, chain multiple Workflows together in a single build, or delete Workflows that you no longer need
+A Jenkins Pipeline is equal to a Bitrise [Workflow](/steps-and-workflows/getting-started-workflows/), but the Bitrise Workflows are much easier to manage: you can quickly create new Workflows based on existing ones, chain multiple Workflows together in a single build, or delete Workflows that you no longer need.

 A Bitrise **Workflow** is a series of Steps, such as test, code sign, build APK/ ipa and deploy.
 When you add an app to Bitrise, a primary Workflow, created based on the project scanner’s findings, gets kicked off/triggered automatically.

-Tips on using Workflows on Bitrise

-You can have several Workflows for a certain project based on the for what purpose you’d want to run the Workflow.
+You can have several Workflows for a certain project.
 For example:

 * For any PR events, create a Workflow that, once triggered, runs quickly and only executes basic tests such as smoke tests.
 * For a meatier Workflow, that runs all your test, we recommend creating another Workflow and run it overnight or schedule it on 6/12/24 hour interval.